 The next step is to set up the edits to apply in bulk.
 To do that, click Add Edit, select the field, and enter a value to set the field to.
 You can add as many edits as you want — see below for an example of what that might look like.

-It's worth noting that for fields that can take multiple values, like surcharges or tags, the new value will replace the current value, rather than add the new values to it.
+For fields that can take multiple values, like surcharges or tags, the new value will replace the current value, rather than add the new values to it.

 Once you're ready to save your changes, click the blue button at the bottom of the window.
 For safety, we've included a confirmation step which will allow you to abort the operation if necessary.